MileHacker Logo

 Must-Visit Sites

-• Calabar Museum (Old Residency): Housed in the previous British colonial administration building, it details the city's past.
+• Calabar Museum (Old Residency): Housed in the previous British colonial administration building, it describes the city's past.

 • Duke Town Church: Started in 1846 by Scottish missionaries, one of Nigeria's oldest churches.

-• Marina Resort: AN intricate along the Calabar River with a slave history museum, cinema, and boat trips.
+• Marina Resort: A complex along the Calabar River with a slave history museum, cinema, and boat excursions.

-• Tinapa Free Zone & Resort: A large business and leisure complex on the outskirts of the city center.
+• Tinapa Free Zone & Resort: A large business and leisure complex just outside the city center.

 Visitor Information and Tips